 Only Org Admins can enable the feature, and to enable it, Admins must review and accept a set of Terms and Conditions from within the Privacy and Security page within Command.

 Once the Terms and Conditions have been accepted, Org Admins need to enable audio on a per-device level.
 This ensures that audio recording is enabled only on an as-needed basis.

 Org Admins can also choose between “live only audio” (no audio is recorded) or “live and recorded audio” (up to 365 days of audio is recorded on the device and is available in Verkada Command).

 There is a ‘kill switch’ available at the Organization level.
 This switch allows Org Admins to disable audio recording on all sensors with the flip of a switch.
 The control also deletes any audio already recorded on any SV25 device.

 The data ownership, responsibility, and authorization for the use of audio recording is at the sole discretion of the customer.

 The device will now have an Audio pill at the bottom of the list of enabled sensors.
-If only the live audio is enabled you will only see the option to view live audio and not historical.
+If only the live audio is enabled, you will only see the option to view live audio and not historical.

-Audio will show a waveform based on the detected noise level picked up from the noise level sensor which is not capable of audio recording alone.
+Audio will show a waveform based on the detected noise level picked up from the noise level sensor, which is not capable of audio recording alone.
 Because of this, it is possible to see a waveform that reflects the noise level of the environment despite audio recording being turned off or a recorded segment being missing or unavailable.

-Define the span of time and press Download to have a copy of that clip sent to your email.
+Define the span of time and click Download to have a copy of that clip sent to your email.